GET IN TOUCH

 Steps to Address the Lien on a California Tax Return

-Resolving a state tax lien tied to your 2011 California tax return requires more than just paying what you owe—it’s about carefully following the proper steps with the Franchise Tax Board (FTB) to ensure the lien is cleared correctly and doesn’t continue to affect your finances.
+Resolving a state tax lien tied to your 2011 California tax return requires more than just paying what you owe — it is about carefully following the proper steps with the Franchise Tax Board to ensure the lien is cleared correctly and does not continue to affect your finances.

-• Calculate the True Balance with Penalties and Interest: After confirming the accuracy of your tax return, work with the FTB (or use their online account system) to calculate the full balance, including late-payment penalties and accrued interest.
+After confirming the accuracy of your tax return, work with the FTB or use their online account system to calculate the full balance, including late-payment penalties and accrued interest.
 Having an exact figure is critical before deciding on payment or settlement options.

 Completing these steps will set the foundation for resolving the lien correctly and position you for release or withdrawal of the lien once payment or arrangements are made.